EricLarmanou/checkETC/README.md

 checkETC is a python script for testing biomet and eddy covariance data files.
 The compatiblity of the file with ETC requirements is tested as well as unrealitic values, gaps, NaNs...

 The 3 main functions are:
-- ```QC(Site, DateCheck = None)```: perform tests on 1 specific day.
+- ```py QC(Site, DateCheck = None)```: perform tests on 1 specific day.
 A html file (Report.html) is produced.
 A csv file (Flags.csv) is also produced, with one alert flag per file type.
 Finally for each data file, a html file containg plots is produced (the plot files generation can be diables in the ini file).
 All the files are generated at the location specified in the config file (see below).
 - ```QC_n(Site, DateStart, DateEnd)```: perform a test for each day included between the 2 specified dates
 - ```ListReports(Site, Years=None)```: build a yearly html report.